ewels/tower-action/README.md

 # ![nf-core/tower-action](img/nfcore-toweraction_logo.png)

-**A GitHub Action to launch a workflow using Nextflow Tower.**
+**A GitHub Action to launch a workflow using [Nextflow Tower](https://tower.nf) - <https://tower.nf>.**

 ## Example usage

 ### Minimal example

-This runs the current GitHub repository pieline on Nextflow Tower at the current commit hash when pushed to the `dev` branch.
+This runs the current GitHub repository pieline on [Nextflow Tower](https://tower.nf) at the current commit hash when pushed to the `dev` branch.
 The workflow runs on the user's personal workspace.

 ```yaml
 on: